Setting up a Branch Office in China

 Whereas the foreign shareholder could establish additional subsidiaries with a direct equity relationship with the headquarters, it may prove more efficient to expand the company’s legal presence to other locations in China through a so-called Branch Office.

-Opening a branch office offers several benefits, first and foremost it is the only fully compliant solution to expand a company’s presence to another city in China where it intends to hire local Chinese staff.
+Opening a branch office offers several benefits, first and foremost it is the only fully compliant solution to expand a company’s presence to another city in China where it intends to hire local Chinese staff or conduct activities.
 Furthermore, the establishment of a Branch Office of the existing Chinese subsidiary offers a relatively simple and cost-effective method to expand the company’s presence throughout China as compared to establishing an additional Chinese subsidiary, and Branch Offices may be subject to fewer administrative and compliance requirements.
 Nevertheless, since Branch Offices are an extension of the existing Chinese subsidiary there are several limitations that must be taken into account.
 Therefore, in this article we elaborate on the procedures required to set up a Branch Office in China as well as its advantages and disadvantages, notably compared to the establishment of a WFOE (which is the most common legal structure for foreign companies to enter the Chinese market).

 Definition of a Branch Office and Legal Limitations